101 Ways To Be a Better Person

 Subsequently, I decided to work on becoming a better person.
 I didn’t like who I was becoming and I wanted to change that.
 After all, it’s quite miserable to live a life of self-hate.
-They say misery loves company, but I think the company misery attracts is self-debilitating in nature.
-It only makes you more and more unhappy, and no sooner turns you into a wrenched sight.
+They say misery loves company, but I think the company that misery attracts is self-debilitating in nature.
+It only makes you unhappier and unhappier, and no sooner turns you into a wrenched sight.
 Not a pretty vision, me thinks.

 - Commit yourself to growth (Be Growth-oriented).
 The more you grow, the better you become.
 I committed myself to a lifetime of growth back in 2006 (when I discovered my purpose), and I’ve never looked back ever since.

 - Work on your negative traits.
-Are there any traits you dislike about yourself?
-Some traits which I didn’t like about myself in the past include being self-centered, arrogance, selfishness, critical, harshness, hardness, etc. Identify them, then work on them one at a go.
-It can be challenging to try to overhaul your character at one go.
-On the other hand, if you work on addressing 1 negative trait at a time, it’s a lot more manageable and achievable.
+Are there any traits that you dislike about yourself?
+Some traits which I didn’t like about myself in the past include being self-centered, arrogance, selfishness, critical, harshness, hardness, etc. Identify them, and then work on them one by one.
+It can be challenging to try to overhaul your character at once.
+On the other hand, if you work on addressing one negative trait at a time, it’s a lot more manageable and achievable.

-- Identify your ideal persona.
+- Identify your ideal self.
 What’s your ideal self like?
-Picture him/her in your mind, then write down all the traits of your ideal persona.
+Picture him/her in your mind, then write down all your ideal traits.
 Then, start living true to your ideal self.

 - Find a role model.
 Having a role model gives us a concrete image of who we want to become.
-I see role models in people like Ellen Degeneres (for her genuineness and compassion toward others), Tyra Banks (for not being afraid to stand up for what she believes in, and inspiring women to do the same), Ivanka Trump (for her beauty, intellect and grace – representing the modern day woman), Oprah (for being a power mover in the world of self-help), among others.
+I see role models in people like Ellen DeGeneres (for her genuineness and compassion toward others), Oprah (for being a power mover in the world of self-help), among others.
 Who is/are your role model(s), and what do you like about them?

 - Be a role model.
 The best way to be a better person is to be a role model to others.
 How can you be an inspirational guide to others?
 Live by example.
 In being a role model, remember it’s not about making yourself into someone you’re not (see #57 on Be Individualistic).
 It’s about living true to your ideal self (see #3).

 - Be a better sibling, if you have siblings.
-I’ve several friends who are the only-child, and they frequently talk about how they wish they had a brother or sister.
+I have several friends who are the only child, and they frequently talk about how they wish they had a brother or sister.
 If you’re lucky enough to have brother(s) and sister(s), treasure them.
-Spend more time with them; Show them care and concern; Look out for them if you need to.
+Spend more time with them; show them care and concern.
+Look out for them if you need to.

-- Be a better employee in your company (if you work for someone).
-Often times, I hear people complain about how their companies are not giving them enough benefits/wages/support/etc. While this may be true, think about how you can be a better employee instead.
+- Be a better employee (if you work for someone).
+Often times, I hear people complaining about how their companies are not giving them enough benefits/wages/support/etc. While this may be true, think about how you can be a better employee instead.
 Check if there’s anything more you can do for your manager.
 See if there are any new projects you can take on.
 See how you can improve your current performance.